stefvhuynh/rt_trainer/README.md

 endpoint to request a `session_token`.
 The frontend then takes this token, sets it as a cookie, and uses it in every subsequent request by putting it into a header.
 The backend then uses this header to verify users.

+To set up the app, you will need to do a `bundle install` to get the gem dependencies and an `npm install` to get the npm packages for the frontend.
+You will also need to run `npm run build` to build `bundle.js`.
+Migrate the database, start the Rails server, and you'll be good to go.